byu-cs-260-spring-2019/lab-5-photo-bomb-victoria-skylan/tutorials/part6.md

     }
 ```

-This uses `axios` to call the REST API for getting the current user, setting
-the state for this user if succssful.
+This uses `firebase authentication` to get the current user, setting the state for this user if succssful.

 You will note that much of this code is similar to our user authentication
 activity.